ICPI/GIS/2_Geospatial_Scripts/R_scripts/Hot_Spot_Analysis/Facility_HS/readme.md

 # Export as a CSV
 write.table(HSData, file="OutputTableFacility.csv",sep=",",row.names=F)
 ```
 Export the data as a shapefile for using in other spatial software.
 Export the data as a CSV to be used in Excel, BI software, or any other program that uses data tables.
+Rename these files whatever you prefer.

 <br><br/>
 <br><br/>